ABIS The 1st Choice in Building and Pest Inspections

 Building and Pest Inspections Brisbane, Ipswich, Gold Coast, Moreton Bay and Redland Bay

-ABIS | Brisbane Building and Pest Inspectors with 620+ 5 Star Reviews
+ABIS | Brisbane Building and Pest Inspectors with 650+ 5 Star Reviews

 Looking for a building and pest inspection, a new build handover or stage inspection, conducted to the highest standard by Building Inspectors with 10 years experience together as a team combined with the highest professional qualifications in their field?

-1 in every 20 Queensland home owners has trusted their building and timber pest inspection to ABIS over the past 30 years, making ABIS the first choice in building and pest inspections.
+1 in every 20 Queensland home owners has trusted their building and timber pest inspection to ABIS over the past 30 years, making ABIS the first choice in both building and pest inspections.

 Our highly recommended home inspectors are all long term trusted employees not sub-contractors.
 ABIS House Inspectors are supported by a unique computer aided inspection system and the latest inspection equipment such as high sensitivity thermal cameras.